ciprik13/TMPS-LABS/LAB 2/README.md

 ## Conclusion

-This project successfully demonstrates the practical application of three fundamental creational design patterns in Java:
+This project successfully demonstrates the practical application of three fundamental creational design patterns in Java through a pizza ordering system:

-**Factory Method Pattern** provides a clean way to create objects without exposing the creation logic to the client.
-By centralizing pizza creation in the `PizzaFactory` class, we achieve flexibility and maintainability.
-Adding new pizza types is straightforward and doesn't require changes to existing client code.

-**Singleton Pattern** ensures that the `OrderManager` class has only one instance throughout the application, providing a global point of access for order management.
-This guarantees consistency and prevents conflicts that could arise from multiple order managers.
+- **Factory Method Pattern** centralizes pizza creation, providing flexibility and easy extensibility for new pizza types
+- **Singleton Pattern** ensures single-instance order management, maintaining consistency across the application

-**Builder Pattern** elegantly handles the construction of complex custom pizza objects with many optional parameters.
-The fluent interface makes the code readable and intuitive, while the step-by-step construction process provides flexibility in creating different pizza configurations.
+- **Builder Pattern** handles complex custom pizza construction with multiple optional parameters through a fluent interface

-These patterns work synergistically in the pizza ordering system, each addressing different aspects of object creation.
-The Factory Method handles standard pizzas, the Singleton manages orders centrally, and the Builder creates custom pizzas with specific requirements.

-Through this implementation, I have gained practical understanding of how creational design patterns contribute to better software architecture and why they are fundamental in object-oriented programming.
-The patterns help manage complexity, improve code organization, and provide proven solutions to common design problems.
+These patterns work synergistically, each addressing different aspects of object creation.
+Through this implementation, I have gained practical understanding of how creational design patterns contribute to better software architecture, helping to manage complexity, improve code organization, and provide proven solutions to common design problems in object-oriented programming.

-The pizza ordering system demonstrates that design patterns are not just theoretical concepts but practical tools that solve real-world software design challenges, leading to more maintainable, flexible, and scalable applications.